DoTranMinhChu/learning-react-basic/README.md

             export default App;

-    * Run code you will see the web display 3 lines like that
+    * Run code you will see the web display 3 lines as follows

             Child Component : First Component
             Child Component : Second Component